 Based on the device and platform being used, apps need different kinds of security measures.
-It is said that iOS is more secure than Android platform.
+It is said that iOS is more secure than the Android platform.
 Android being an open source operating system, is more open to threats and problems related to mobile app security.
 This is why you need to implement different security measures for different platforms and devices.

-Most of the time these third party library codes are tampered with by the hackers.
+Most of the time these third-party library codes are tampered with by the hackers.
 Using these codes for your app without testing them first means decreasing the security of your own app.
 So make sure to test the third party library codes before implementing them in your own app.

 It is a general practice of the hackers to embed malicious codes into mobile applications, which will let them access any data in your app and then use it for their benefit.

-Implement a tamper proof technique such as checksums, digital signatures and other techniques to detect violation to your app codes. in your application means getting an alert anytime someone makes any changes to your application code.
+Implement a tamper-proof technique such as checksums, digital signatures and other techniques to detect violation to your app codes. in your application means getting an alert anytime someone makes any changes to your application code.
 Having a log of code changes that are done by authorized sources means bad tampering with your app code can be detected easily.

 Try to implement different trigger against code changes on different levels of the app.
 This will give you a caution when any altercations happen to your codes.
-For example, confirmation of the signature of the application at run time, performing the environment checks, identifying the app installer etc.
+For example, confirmation of the signature of the application at run time, performing the environment checks, identifying the app installer, etc.

-The main challenge any mobile application faces when it comes to security is the interaction they need to do with outer system, through Wi-Fi, cellular system, VPN, non-encoded systems etc.
+The main challenge any mobile application faces when it comes to security is the interaction they need to do with outer system, through Wi-Fi, cellular system, VPN, non-encoded systems, etc.

 While you transfer data from the device to the cloud, it is vulnerable to external attacks and theft.
 Which is why encode the basic client data such as login information, passwords and any individual information collected by the app.

 Putting away the information in scrambled information compartments makes it harder for the hackers to access or use them.
 Additionally, any information that is pointless should never be stored away within the phone memory.